 - a.
-Approve the draft policy in principle as presented; - b.
-Amend the policy and approve in principle; - c.
-Refer the policy back to a Committee of the Whole for further review. - d.
-Do not approve the policy.
+Send the draft policy to the board meeting for approval as presented; - b.
+Amend the policy and forward the amended policy for approval; - c.
+Refer the policy back for additional public comments. - d.
+Do not forward the policy.

 - a.
 Strategic Plan Alignment - b.
 Q'pethet Ye Tel:exw, Gathering to Understand: A Framework for Creating a Culture of Equity - c.
-Funding Guidelines, Costing, & Budget Impact
+Funding Guidelines, Costing, & Budget Impact system.

-The policy implements a regular updating of the remuneration provided to Trustees, based on the BC CPI.
-The BC CPI provides regular increases based on an independent and highly stable rate system.
 The following calculations are based on the calculation of the BC Consumer Price Index.
 The calculation compares options for consideration.

+The policy implements a regular updating of the remuneration provided to Trustees, based on the BC CPI.
+The BC CPI provides regular increases based on an independent and highly stable rate